ENCCS/hpda-python/content/index.rst

 <https://coderefinery.org/>`_ licensed under the `MIT license
 <http://opensource.org/licenses/mit-license.html>`__.
 We have copied and adapted
 most of their license text.

+Several examples and formulations are inspired by other open source educational material, in particular:

+- `Python for Scientific Computing <https://aaltoscicomp.github.io/python-for-scicomp/>`__
+- `Data analysis workflows with R and Python <https://aaltoscicomp.github.io/data-analysis-workflows-course/>`__
+- `Python in High Performance Computing <https://github.com/csc-training/hpc-python>`__

 Instructional Material
 ^^^^^^^^^^^^^^^^^^^^^^